The first few days after I committed to healing my body and mind were, quite frankly, very annoying.

 I like starting my days with a warm breakfast, so I mostly eat some form of porridge.
 I do always switch up my grain so I get a rotation of nutrients.

 Yesterday I made porridge with an organic gluten-free multigrain hot cereal.
-My current is a generic one.
-But you can find plenty of options on Amazon!

 I always have fun with the toppings.
 Nut butter, maple syrup and some seeds are always there in some form.
 Yesterday I really needed to finish a pomegranate, so you’ll see that a lot all day long.